Medical Textile Woven Bifurcated Tapered Tubular

 Biomedical Textiles for Cardiovascular and Endovascular Applications

 The medical device market continues to move towards smaller, lower profile options to facilitate less invasive procedures.
 Today’s textiles have the flexibility and shape transformation capabilities to be engineered for insertion through a smaller catheter and to expand within the vessels, allowing for minimally invasive delivery methods without sacrificing any mechanical integrity.
 This is particularly beneficial for patients with small vessels, and for repairs in the three branches of the aortic arch, which has long been challenging.
 Even in thoracic surgery, where pressures are significantly higher than in abdominal areas, textiles have proven very successful due to the development of high-performance medical grade yarns and dense fabric constructions.
-Spacer fabrics — porous structures combining textile sheets and distance fibers to offer high absorption capacities – are well-suited for cardiovascular applications such as in heart valves as buttresses.
+Spacer fabrics -porous structures combining textile sheets and distance fibers to offer high absorption capacities – are well-suited for cardiovascular applications such as in heart valves.

 Biomedical textiles can be used in lower profile devices and less invasive cardiovascular and endovascular procedures/applications including: